Genivia/RE-flex/README.md

   for matching, seaching, splitting and for scanning of tokens on various types of data sources, such as strings, files, and streams of unlimited length;

-* a stand-alone *regex library* is included with RE/flex for fast matching with efficient deterministic finite state machines (FSMs) that are contructed from regex patterns with POSIX mode matching extended to support lazy quantifiers, word boundary anchors, Unicode UTF-8, and much more;
+* a regex library for fast POSIX regular expression matching with extensions to POSIX such as lazy quantifiers, word boundary anchors, Unicode UTF-8, and much more;

-* a *flexible regex framework* that combines the above with a collection of C++ class templates that are easy to use and that offer a rich API for searching, matching, scanning, and splitting of input strings, files and streaming data.
+* a flexible regex library that combines the above in a collection of C++ class templates for pattern matching, searching, scanning, and splitting of strings, files, and streaming data.
-  This framework is flexible and can be extended to include other regex pattern matchers that can operate seamlessly with the RE/flex scanner generator.

 Installation